 In the world of meat, filet mignon just might be royalty—and its place on the throne is very well deserved.
 With unbelievable tenderness and flavor, it’s a cut that satisfies the masses.

-Arguably the most sought-after cut of beef, ButcherBox filet mignon comes from grass-fed, grass-finished cattle.
-This creates distinctive marbling and depth, and a steak that’s buttery in texture and mild in taste.
+Arguably the most sought-after cut of beef, ButcherBox filet mignon is cut from the tenderloin and comes from grass-fed, grass-finished cattle.
+It’s a steak that’s buttery in texture and mild in taste.

 - 2 ea ButcherBox Filet Mignons

 - 1 tsp freshly ground black pepper

 - 2 Tbsp avocado oil

 - 4 cloves garlic smashed

 - 3 ea carrots thickly slicing into coins

 - 6 ea Brussels sprouts shaved